Melrose in Paulding County, Ohio — The American Midwest (Great Lakes)

 Location.
 41° 6.699′ N, 84° 24.881′ W. Marker is in Melrose, Ohio, in Paulding County.
 Marker is on County Route 171 0.2 miles south of County Route 177, on the left when traveling north.
+This Historical marker is located south of Defiance, Ohio, in a remote area of rural Paulding County, Ohio, on the west side of the Auglaize River, just to the south of where the Little Auglaize River flows into the Auglaize River.
 Touch for map.
-This Historical marker is located south of Defiance, Ohio, in a remote area of rural Paulding County, Ohio, on the west side of the Auglaize River, just to the south of where the Little Auglaize River flows into the Auglaize River.
 Marker is in this post office area: Melrose OH 45861, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Fort Brown (here, next to this marker); Site of Fort Brown Charloe (approx. 1.7 miles away); Miami-Erie and Wabash-Erie Canals (approx. 6.1 miles away); Paulding County Carnegie Library (approx. 8.7 miles away); Paulding County Veterans Memorial (approx. 8.8 miles away); Paulding County (approx. 8.8 miles away); Home-In-The-Wilderness 1821-1870 (approx. 9.2 miles away).
+At least 8 other markers are within Fort Brown (here, next to this marker); Site of Fort Brown (here, next to this marker); Charloe (approx. 1.7 miles away); Miami-Erie and Wabash-Erie Canals (approx. 6.1 miles away); Paulding County Carnegie Library (approx. 8.7 miles away); Paulding County Veterans Memorial (approx. 8.8 miles away); Paulding County (approx. 8.8 miles away); Home-In-The-Wilderness 1821-1870 (approx. 9.2 miles away).
 Touch for a list and map of all markers in Melrose.

 More about this marker.
 This historical marker shares it's location with two additional historical markers (both of the other markers refer events related to the War of 1812).